Free safety incident report form

 What to include in a safety incident report form

-Our free safety incident report form includes:
+This safety incident report form covers 11 key areas:

 - Incident details: date, time, location, project/site name and the person reporting.